Neil Innes

-Neil James Innes (/ˈɪnɪs/; 9 December 1944 – 29 December 2019) was an English writer, comedian and musician.
+Neil James Innes (/ˈɪnɪs/; 9 December 1944 – 29 December 2019) was an English songwriter, writer, comedian and musician.
 He first came to prominence in the comedy rock group the Bonzo Dog Doo-Dah Band and later became a frequent collaborator with the Monty Python troupe on their BBC television series and films, and is often called the "seventh Python" along with performer Carol Cleveland.
-He co-created the Rutles, a Beatles parody/pastiche project, with Python Eric Idle, and wrote the band's songs.
+Along with Eric Idle of Monty Python, he co-created the Rutles, a Beatles parody/pastiche project; Innes wrote the band's songs.
 He also wrote and voiced the 1980s ITV children's cartoon adventures of The Raggy Dolls.

 Early life

 Innes was born in Danbury in Essex.
 His Scottish father was a warrant officer in the British Army, and Innes spent his childhood in West Germany where his father was deployed with the British Army of the Rhine.
 He took piano lessons from age 7 to 14 and taught himself to play guitar.
 His parents were supportive of their children's artistic leanings, and his father also drew and painted.
 After returning to the United Kingdom, Innes received his formal education at Thorpe Grammar School, the Norwich School of Art and Goldsmiths College, London, where he studied fine art.
 He graduated with a Bachelor of Arts in Fine Art from Goldsmiths in 1966.